-I recently received a scathing email from a friend to whom I’d sent what I thought was an intriguing and responsible article about the background of one of the candidates in the forthcoming Presidential election.
+I recently received a scathing email from a friend to whom I’d sent what I thought was an intriguing and responsible article about the background of one of the candidates in a forthcoming election.

 The hostile email attack I received back epitomizes for me the problem at the root of the excessive divisiveness in our country.
 Overly strong emotional language antagoizes the receiver and wipes away impulses to listen, to stay friends, or even to talk together any further.